zachpeagler/Portfolio/Apps/tomato_inoculant_app/README.md

 # Acknowledgements

 This work could not have been possible without my incredible thesis advisor Mario Bretfeld, my committee, and my undergrads: Maddie, Minh, Serena, Collin, Kenadi, Sky, and Vanessa.

-The color palette is based on the SLS08 palette by Luis Miguel Maldonado.
-[Link Here](https://lospec.com/palette-list/slso8)

 Thanks to the open source community and all the contributors and maintainers out there.
 I acknowledge and appreciate your hard work and dedication to open knowledge and tools.